aele1401/Luxxy/README.md

 # Luxxy

 ## Description
 This project provides an automated solution for deploying a COVID health result testing system using infrastructure as code to manage, migrate, and provision resources from multiple cloud providers.
-It facilitates scalable and resilient processing and storage of health data.
+It facilitates scalable and resilient processing and storage of health data using infrastructure as code to create and provision S3 buckets, SQL cloud instances, clusters, and kubernetes to deploy the infrastructure.

 ## Features
 - Automated multi-cloud deployment